-Dr. Natalie LeBlanc is recruiting Black Heterosexual Couples to participate in a University of Rochester Medical Center (URMC) study aimed at preventing HIV in women of color.
+Dr. Natalie LeBlanc is recruiting Black Heterosexual Couples to participate in a University of Rochester School of Nursing Study looking at sexual health.

 LeBlanc, PhD, MPH is an assistant professor of nursing at the URMC.
-She says there is a disproportionately high HIV infection rates affecting women of color.
+She says there is a disproportionately high HIV infection rates among people of color.

-The study, funded by a $2.16 million grant the University received last year, is aimed at getting participants’ thoughts and suggestions for an online Sexual Health HIV Prevention Toolkit.
+The study, funded by the Center for Aids Research, is aimed at getting participants’ thoughts and suggestions for an online Sexual Health HIV Prevention Toolkit.

 LeBlanc, a graduate of Trinity College (BA), Emory University (MPH), The University of Florida (BS) and the University of Miami (PhD), has a background in the fields of public health, nursing and health research.
 Her overarching research interests include physiological, social, health service and other environmental factors that contribute to race/ethnic-based health inequity.